Informfully/Challenges/README.md

 * MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [MediaEval website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required of at least one person per team).
 * Camera-ready deadline: June 30 (AoE)

-(*) We will share the results of the evaluation with all teams.
+(*) We will share the evaluation results with all teams.
 Please make sure that you add this information to your Working Notes Paper in a dedicated Results Section.
 The Working Notes Paper **must** describe the workflows for your submissions.
 It **may** include complementary and/or alternative approaches you tested but did not submit to the online challenge.

 (**) We will notify each team once their paper has been reviewed.
 This deadline is shortly before the workshop.
-Please make sure to priorotize and update your presentation first (in case there is relevant feedback to do so).
+Please make sure to prioritize and update your presentation first (if there is relevant feedback).
-You can wait with incorporating the feedback and updating your paper until after the workshop.
+You can wait to incorporate the feedback and update your paper until after the workshop.